EDS-VU/Wage-Determination/README.md

 - **Linear Regression outperformed KNN and regression trees**, achieving the lowest MSE (0.0908).
 - OLS estimates remained **unbiased and consistent**, even when residuals were non‑normal.

-## Usage
-1. Clone this repo.
-2. Install dependencies: `pip install -r requirements.txt`
-3. Run `analyze_wages.py` to reproduce the analysis.
-4. View the model outputs and figures in the `results/` folder.